Created by a Fire Battalion Chief with 33 years of fire service experience.

 Read that page before your test date.

-The CSFD oral board rewards candidates who understand how panels think — not candidates who memorize answers.
-Preparation means understanding the scoring criteria, practicing structured responses, and knowing exactly what Colorado Springs Fire Department panels are evaluating before you walk in that room.
+Colorado Springs Fire Department is one of the most competitive departments in the Rocky Mountain region.
+The oral board rewards candidates who understand how panels think — not candidates who memorize answers.
+Preparation means understanding the scoring criteria, practicing structured responses, and know what Fire Department panels are evaluating before you walk in that room.

-Created by a Fire Battalion Chief with 33 years of fire service experience — this system was built from real panel rooms and real hiring decisions.
-Not theory.
-The actual scoring system turned around so you can see what the panel sees.
+Created by a Fire Battalion Chief with 33 years of fire service experience — this system was built from real panel experience — so you understand how oral board scoring actually works from the other side of the table

 Already ready to prepare the right way?